 We weren’t always this way, but the plethora of boutique coffee shops in Philadelphia has raised our caffeinated bar.
 From specially sourced pour-overs to handcrafted, artistically decorated cappuccinos, we are spoiled by good coffee on a daily basis.

-Across the country, Seattle is the epicenter for the second wave of coffee (consisting of Starbucks and the like) in the United States and is a leader of coffee’s burgeoning third wave.\
+Across the country, Seattle is recognized as the epicenter for the second wave of coffee (consisting of Starbucks and the like) in the United States.
+Without a doubt, the city is a leader of coffee’s burgeoning third wave movement.

 During our recent trip for the IFBC conference, we made it a priority to try several different shops to check out the best of the best coffee in Seattle.
 We tried both second wave and third wave shops, and we drank a mix of pour-overs, cappuccinos and cold brews.
 It’s fair to say that we were happily wired for the entirety of our short time in Seattle.